alexwoolford/streaming-tweets-sentiment/README.md

 # Streaming Tweets, enriched with sentiment, made searchable in Solr

+This is a Spark streaming example that filters English tweets, form the Garden Hose, with a known latitude/longititude.
+The tweets have been enriched with sentiment using Stanford's NLP package, and persisted to Solr so they can be searched.

+### Solr

 Create the Solr collection and disable multivalue for the fields:

     solr create_collection -c tweets_temp -d data_driven_schema_configs -shards 2 -replicationFactor 2